nefiertsrebliS/mqtt-landroid-bridge/README.md

 * type is the type of your Mower and Cloud.
 It may be worx, landxcape or kress.
 * sn is the Serialnumber of your Mower.
 You may find it on your mower or on startup of this bridge in LogLevel "debug".
 * topic is a MQTT-topic of your choice to subscribe to on your IP-Symcon-MQTT-Server.
 Make sure, that your IP-Symcon MQTTworxGateway uses the same topic.
+* statusTopic and dataTopic should be left empty if used in combination with IP-Symcon-MQTT-Server but can be set to specify the sub-topic for online status and mower data respectively
 * for logLevel you have the options debug, info, warn, error and silent.

 ## Managing multiple mowers in the same Cloud